Rethinking A Waterway At 8 Knots

 "The purpose of the trip is to get out on the waterway and actually see the challenges that policy makers face," Pendleton had explained as Indicator passed Mile Marker 200.8 at Beaufort Junction.
 "I hear a lot of locals say, 'You can't use the Intracoastal Waterway,' so I want to see if this is real, or if people are just talking about isolated experiences.
 I don't think you can speak credibly about managing the waterway without spending time on it.
 When you're at the helm, it's a completely different story."
 With that, he'd nudged the throttle up to Indicator's optimum 8-knot cruising speed, and our voyage of discovery had gotten underway.

-It's the route for boaters along the Intracoastal Waterway, but the ICW's magenta line is sorely in need of an update
+It's the route for boaters along the ICW, but the magenta line is sorely in need of an update

 Where to go and what to eat on the journey south on the Intracoastal Waterway